MarkGardnerUSyd/packaging_demo/docs/_sources/add_supporting_files.md.txt

 # Add supporting files

+> **Note:** If you followed the instructions for [initializing the repository](https://acrf-image-x-institute.github.io/packaging_demo/repo_creation.html), you will already have these - this section is here for the cases where you are working with your own repository!

 There are a few files that you will always want, and it's a good idea to add them sooner rather than later:

 ## 1. Add a license file